IIIF/api/source/api/image/3.0/index.md

 Sizes listed above _MUST NOT_ result in a returned image with pixel dimensions that are larger than the extracted image.
 Such a request _SHOULD_ result in a 400 (Bad Request) status code.

 The above sizes may be prefixed with a `^` (caret) to permit upscaling by the image service, if supported.
 Such requests _MAY_ result in a returned image with pixel dimensions that are larger than the extracted image.
-Returned images for these sizes, including `^max` and `^!w,h`, _MUST NOT_ be constrained by the pixel dimensions of the extracted region.
 Image services that support the `sizeUpscaling` feature _MUST_ upscale the extracted region when its pixel dimensions are smaller than size specified by these forms.
 Image services that do not support the `sizeUpscaling` feature _MUST_ disregard the `^` prefix when parsing the size parameter.

 For all requests the pixel dimensions of the scaled region _MUST NOT_ be less than 1 pixel or greater than the server-imposed limits.
 Requests that would generate images of these sizes are errors that _SHOULD_ result in a 400 (Bad Request) status code.